Robley D. Evans (physicist): Career

 In May 1941, Evans and the USA's other leading experts on the safe handling of radioactive materials held a one-day meeting at the National Bureau of Standards.
 He presented all of the data to the group of experts and suggested a maximum permissible body burden of 0.1 microcuries of radium.
 He individually asked each of the experts, including Gioacchino Failla, Leon Francis Curtiss (1985–1983), and Harrison Stanford Martland (1883–1954), for their opinions.
 All agreed with Evans's suggestion.
 Evans and Clark Goodman also established maximum permissible air concentrations for radon.

 During WW II he worked with colleagues at MIT's Radioactivity Center and with physicians from the Medical Clinic of the Peter Bent Brigham Hospital and from Harvard Medical School to develop a technique for preserving human whole blood to benefit wounded military men.

 In a January 1946 article published in The Atlantic Monthly, Evans summarized various medical applications of nuclear physics.

 On his initiative, the Center for Human Radiobiology was established by the Atomic Energy Commission at Argonne National Laboratory to study the long-term effects of radium exposure.

 Evans was also one of the most important pioneers of setting safety standards for the transportation of radioactive materials.
 From 1946 to 1969 he chaired a National Research Council committee on the transport of radioactive materials that created basic standards.

 His doctoral students include Martin Deutsch.

 Evans was elected a fellow of the American Physical Society in 1936 and of the American Academy of Arts and Sciences in 1945.
 He was also a fellow of the American Association for the Advancement of Science (AAAS), the New York Academy of Sciences, the American Association of Physics Teachers, and the American Nuclear Society.
 In 1990 he received the Enrico Fermi Award for "pioneering work in nuclear medicine, in measurements of body burdens of radioactivity and their effects on human health, and in the use of radioactive isotopes for medical purposes."
-He received the Presidential Certificate of Merit, the Theobald Smith Medal and Award in Medicine of the AAAS, the Hull Award and Gold Medal of the American Medical Association, the Silvanus Thompson Medal of the British Institute of Radiology, the Distinguished Achievement Award of the Health Physics Society, and the William D. Coolidge Award of the American Association of Physicists in Medicine in 1984.
+He received the President's Certificate of Merit, the Theobald Smith Medal and Award in Medicine of the AAAS, the Hull Award and Gold Medal of the American Medical Association, the Silvanus Thompson Medal of the British Institute of Radiology, the Distinguished Achievement Award of the Health Physics Society, and the William D. Coolidge Award of the American Association of Physicists in Medicine in 1984.

 Upon his death he was survived by his second wife and his three children from his first marriage.